courselabs/kubernetes/labs/namespaces/README.md

 One of the great features of Kubernetes is that you can run any type of application - many organizations are looking to migrate their whole application landscape onto Kubernetes.
 That could make operations difficult if there was no way to segregate the cluster so Kubernetes has [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 Namespaces are Kubernetes resources which are a container for other resources.
 You can use them to isolate workloads, and how you do the isolation is up to you.
-You may have a production cluster with a different namespace for each application, and a non-production cluster with namespaces for each environment (dev, test, uat).
+You may have a production cluster with a different namespace for each application, and a non-production cluster with namespaces for each environment (dev, test, UAT).

 You introduce some complexity using namespaces but they give you a lot of safeguards so you can confidently run multiple workloads on a single cluster without compromising scale or security.